 The Council has granted planning permission for the Health and Wellbeing Centre in Teignmouth and has an agreement in place with the NHS to sell them the land.
+However there has been no meaningful progress from the NHS to date.

 The submission of the revised timelines for the Market Hall and Alexandra Cinema elements of the Future High Street Fund projects have been approved by Government.
-The next step is to secure planning consent.
+There is delay with the planning applications for the new cinema and Market Hall.